Minimalism has been gaining popularity recently as a lifestyle choice, and in short, I've been in full support of this movement.

 I've sort of pushed the idea heavily at this point, but minimalism really isn't about physical possessions.

 Additionally, I think it's important to say that minimalism is not easy.
-If you're trying to maintain that lifestyle, trying to adopt it as a new side of yourself, or have lost focus and need to reorient yourself, that's entirely normal.
+If someone's trying to maintain that lifestyle, trying to adopt it as a new side of themselves, or they've lost focus and need to reorient themselves, it's entirely normal to have a tough time.
 Like many things, minimalism is simple, but that doesn't mean it's easy to put into action and maintain.
-So, please don't beat yourself up for not pulling it off.
-It is an endless striving for a more fulfilling and worthwhile life, so do not let the setbacks discourage you from this pursuit.
+One really shouldn't beat themselves up for not pulling it off effortlessly.
+I know I've been at times really critical at myself, but overdoing it doesn't motivate me as much as being patient with myself.
+It is an endless striving for a more fulfilling and worthwhile life, so one shouldn't let the setbacks discourage them from this pursuit.

 Stoicism, I believe, is a fairly important first step towards being more minimal.
 Stoicism says that we should not focus on the things we can't change or influence, because a great deal of suffering comes from trying to change that which we cannot.
 It is best to, instead, accept this fact, and put all of our focus towards the things we can change.
-The result is far less suffering, as we have the capacity to influence things to our liking.
+The result is far less suffering, since we're seeing results in focusing on the things we have an influence over.

 Minimalism is, in a way, a second step in this journey.
-Now that you know what you have influence over, it's time to think, out of this set of things, what would you like to influence in the first place?
+Now that we know what we have influence over, it's time to think, out of this set of things, what would we like to influence in the first place?
 There's only so many resources allocated to a lifetime, and not every skill can be maximized, and every milestone reached.

 For this reason, the first step to mastering minimalism is to evaluate your life in detail.
-I strongly advise taking at least 30 minutes in silence, or to calm music, and write down on paper (or on a computer, if you must) your thoughts on this topic.
+I strongly advise taking at least 30 minutes in silence, or to calm music, and write down on paper or on a computer your thoughts on this topic.
+Whenever I'm trying to explore an idea in my head in depth, this is exactly what I do.
 Don't stop yourself, just write your stream of consciousness.

 What is important to you?
 Why is it important?
 What would happen if this wasn't in your life anymore?
 Do you really like these things, or have you been brought up to feel that way?
 If this was gone, what else would you do?